No Mercy (2000): Aftermath

-The next night on Raw is War, Rikishi apologized to The Rock for costing him the WWF Championship against Kurt Angle at No Mercy and told him that it was just accidental but Rock did not forgive Rikishi.
+The next night on Raw is War, Rikishi apologized to The Rock for costing him the WWF Championship against Kurt Angle at No Mercy, and told him that it was just accidental, but The Rock did not forgive Rikishi.
 On the October 26 episode of SmackDown!, Stone Cold Steve Austin was hit with a wrench as he headed to the ring to attack Rikishi after Rikishi's Handicap match with Too Cool (Scotty 2 Hotty and Grand Master Sexay).
-However, Austin managed to make it to the ring but was assaulted by Rikishi.
+However, Austin managed to make it to the ring, but was assaulted by Rikishi.
 On the October 30 episode of Raw is War, Austin defeated Rikishi in a No Mercy rematch contested inside a steel cage.
-Later that night, Rikishi attacked The Rock after Rock won his number one contender's match against Chris Jericho.
-Following the assault, Rikishi revealed that Rock knew about the attack and had given Rikishi, the keys of the truck to run down Austin at previous year's Survivor Series event.
-On the November 2 episode of SmackDown, Rikishi cost Rock, a title shot for the WWF Championship against Kurt Angle.
-On the November 9 episode of SmackDown, the WWF Commissioner Mick Foley announced that Rikishi and Rock would wrestle in a match at Survivor Series, which Rock won.
+Later that night, Rikishi attacked The Rock after The Rock won his number one contender's match against Chris Jericho.
+Following the assault, Rikishi revealed that The Rock knew about the attack, and had given Rikishi the keys to the truck to run down Austin at the previous year's Survivor Series event.
+On the November 2 episode of SmackDown!, Rikishi cost The Rock a title shot for the WWF Championship against Kurt Angle.
+On the November 9 episode of SmackDown!, the WWF Commissioner Mick Foley announced that Rikishi, and The Rock would wrestle in a match at Survivor Series, which The Rock won.

-On the other hand, Austin took on Angle and Rikishi in a Handicap match on the November 6 episode of Raw is War.
+On the other hand, Austin took on Angle, and Rikishi in a Handicap match on the November 6 episode of Raw is War.
 Angle and Rikishi assaulted Austin throughout the match until Triple H interfered to rescue Austin by forcing Angle and Rikishi to retreat.
 Triple H followed by assaulting Austin with a sledgehammer and thus was revealed to be the mastermind behind Austin's attack at Survivor Series.
-As a result, on the November 9 episode of SmackDown, Mick Foley announced that Triple H would wrestle Austin at Survivor Series.
+As a result, on the November 9 episode of SmackDown!, Mick Foley announced that Triple H would wrestle Austin at Survivor Series.
 The match would become a No Disqualification match.
 It resulted in a no contest when Triple H tried to run down Austin with his car but Austin picked up the car and dropped it on the concrete floor.

-On the November 9 episode of SmackDown, The Undertaker defeated Chris Jericho, Kane and Chris Benoit in a Fatal Four-Way match to become the number one contender for the WWF Championship at Survivor Series.
-At Survivor Series, Kurt Angle defeated Undertaker to retain the title, after interference by his legitimate brother Eric Angle.
+On the November 9 episode of SmackDown!, The Undertaker defeated Chris Jericho, Kane and Chris Benoit in a Fatal Four-Way match to become the number one contender for the WWF Championship at Survivor Series.
+At Survivor Series, Kurt Angle defeated The Undertaker to retain the title, after interference by his legitimate brother Eric Angle.

 The next night on Raw is War, The Hardy Boyz dressed as the Los Conquistadores defeated Edge in a handicap match after Christian was taken out backstage to regain the WWF Tag Team Championship.